vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 9 Gai 1969.
 Mirashi 1982b.
 The three inscriptions on the pedestals read basically the same:

-bhagavato h’irhatah. pus.padantasya [image A & C: candraprabhasya] pratimeyam. kā ritā mahārājādhirājaśrīrāmaguptena upadeśāt pāṇipātrikacandraks.am(an. )ācāryaks.a maṇaśramaṇapraśis.ya-ācāryasarpasenaks.amaṇaśis.yasya golakyāntyāhh. i satputrasya cel¯uks.amaṇasyeti k
+bhagavato h’irhatah. pus.padantasya [image A & C: candraprabhasya] pratimeyam. kā ritā mahārājādhirājaśrīrāmaguptena upadeśāt pāṇipātrikacandraks.am(an. )ācāryaks.a maṇaśramaṇapraśis.ya-ācāryasarpasenaks.amaṇaśis.yasya golakyāntyāhh. i satputrasya celūks.amaṇasyeti k

 It seems that image B (or C) served as an exemplar for the image A, because the irregular sam. dhi between rāmaguptena upadeśāt is explained by B, where these words are separated by an image of a cakra; similar the irregular sam. dhi between praśis.ya-ācārya in A can be explained by the assumption (but the text has been erased here) that in B the word ācārya was written on a new line.
 The reading in A candraks.amācārya seems haplography of reading in B: candraks.aman. ācārya.
 For a translation and discussion of these lines see below, p.
 321. 10 Majumdar 1954, 22.
 Cf. Raven 1994a I, 48 f., n.
 2.125.